Subconvex bounds for $U_{n+1}\times U_n$ in horizontal aspects: Introduction

 \subsection{Overview}

 This paper concerns the quantitative analysis of automorphic $L$-functions on higher rank classical groups.
-Recent works on this topic include \begin{itemize} \item an approach to the analytic test vector problem based on the orbit method, applied to the asymptotic evaluations of moments (see~\cite{nelson-venkatesh-1}), and \item subconvex bounds on $\U_{n+1} \times \U_n$ and $\GL_n$ (see~\cite{2020arXiv201202187N, 2021arXiv210915230N} and announcement talks of Marshall). \end{itemize} These works study sequences of automorphic forms whose ramification increases inside some \emph{fixed} finite set of places, a setup known as the \emph{depth} aspect.
+Recent works on this topic include \begin{itemize} \item an approach to the analytic test vector problem based on the orbit method, applied to the asymptotic evaluations of moments (see~\cite{nelson-venkatesh-1}), and \item subconvex bounds on $\U_{n+1} \times \U_n$ and $\GL_n$ (see~\cite{2023arXiv2309.16667, 2020arXiv201202187N, 2021arXiv210915230N}). \end{itemize} These works study sequences of automorphic forms whose ramification increases inside some \emph{fixed} finite set of places, a setup known as the \emph{depth} aspect.

 By a \emph{horizontal} aspect, we mean one where the set of ramified places is itself allowed to vary.
 For example, one can study Dirichlet characters of conductor $p^m$ for fixed $p$ as $m \rightarrow \infty$ (depth) and for fixed $m$ as $p \rightarrow \infty$ (horizontal).